 Understanding the principles of motivation gives us the capacity to find workable solutions to real-world motivational problems.
-For what could ever be more important than empowering those around us toward more intentional action, goal attainment, optimal experience, full functioning, healthy development, and resilient sense of self.
+For what could ever be more important than empowering those around us toward more intentional action, goal attainment, optimal experience, full functioning, healthy development, and a resilient sense of self?

 Studying and applying motivational science can also help us reverse or cope with impulsive urges, habitual experience, goal failure, counterproductive functioning, negative emotion, boredom, maladaptive or dysfunctional development, and fragile sense of self.

 If the greatest victory is over self, should we not aspire to rise above our limitations?

 According to Self-Determination Theory (Ryan & Deci, 2000), the three motivators of human behavior are:

 autonomy – the need to have control and choice over one’s actions,

 competence – the need to feel capable and effective, and

 relatedness – the need for social connection and interaction with others.

 According to the Four-Drive Theory proposed by Paul R. Lawrence and Nitin Nohria, (2002) there are four basic human drives that motivate behavior, the drive to: